Essay questions usually contain key words like “discuss” or “why” that are easily misunderstood

 Sometimes an essay instruction is given with a noun derived from an instruction verb – description, for example, instead of describe, or definition instead of define.
 This seems likely to happen when a particular kind of extra information needs to be given about the instructed activity, as in give the standard definition of… .
 The meaning of standard is not easy to include with a verb (there is no adverb *standardly), but readily accompanies a noun.
 For more about this reason for avoiding a verb, see 39.
 “Decide” or “Make a Decision”?.

 Using nouns instead of verbs in this way, however, does not result in fewer verbs: there will still be a “dummy” verb – give in the example above – alongside the noun to keep the sentence grammatical.
-This verb will usually be GIVE, but some nouns require an alternative, e.g. make an analysis and reach a conclusion.
+This verb will usually be GIVE, but some nouns require an alternative, e.g. carry out an analysis and reach a conclusion.
 For more, see 173.
-Partner Verbs of Action Nouns.
+“Do Research” or “Make Research”?.

-(i) How important is a knowledge of phonetics for teaching and learning foreign languages?
+(i) How useful is a knowledge of phonetics for learning foreign languages?

 Care is also needed to distinguish how with an adjective straight after it from how with a delayed adjective.
 Compare these: